Aiman-Jabaren/G13_ECE143_Project/README.md

 pip3 install numpy
 ```

-if your using anaconda you can use:
+If you're using anaconda you can use:

 ```
 conda install numpy